zerotohero-dev/JFDI/README.md

 ## When You Don't Have Access to `jfdi` CLI

-Since those files are plain text files, you can use **any text editor** to modify them even if you don't have access to `jfdi` command line interface
+Since those files are plain text files, you can use **any text editor** to modify them even if you don't have access to `jfdi` command line interface.

 > Since **JFDI** data files are plain text files, they are universally portable.
 >